cavenditti/distd/README.md

 - [ ] Evaluate whether to and assign a 64-bit uid to each hash to reduce network overhead or not

 ### Long term TODO:
-- Implement (a subset of) PPSPP in Rust, see [PyPPSPP](https://github.com/justas-/PyPPSPP) as reference
+- [ ] Implement (a subset of) PPSPP in Rust, see [PyPPSPP](https://github.com/justas-/PyPPSPP) as reference
-- Add TLS, or use QUIC everywhere
+- [ ] Add TLS, or use QUIC everywhere
-- Make sure the approach is fine tuned for EROFS images, so that they can be chunked efficiently.
+- [ ] Make sure the approach is fine tuned for EROFS images, so that they can be chunked efficiently.
-- Replace ptree with something unintrusive when running tests
+- [ ] Replace ptree with something unintrusive when running tests
+- [ ] no-std variant for client
+- [ ] Cross-compilation for arm

 #### P2P (TODO)
 This works pretty much like a partitioned Bittorent swarm, but: